dagger/dagger/docs/current/guides/757394-use-service-containers.md

 ## Using hostnames

-Containers run in a bridge network.
+Service containers run in a bridge network.
 Each container has its own IP address that other containers can reach.
 Here's a simple example:

 <Tabs groupId="language" className="embeds">
 <TabItem value="Go">